|Josh Taylor v Apinun Khongsong - WBA & IBF light-welterweight world titles|

 'He'll be remembered forever'

-"If he does it then he's got to be up there with the all-time greats," says McCormack.
+"He's got to be up there with the all-time greats," he says.
 "The opponents he's faced up until now have been top drawer, they are all in the top 10 in the world.

 "He's a real champion.
 He'll be remembered forever."